diggsweden/haskell-digg-oidc/README.md

 * To build the project, runt `stack build`
 * To execute the project, run `stack exec digg-oidc-example`

+If you do not have postgreSQL libraries installed you need to install them.
+If the build fails it will tell you what is missing on your machine.

-## Quick start instructions for the testbed
+### Quick start instructions for the testbed

 The quickest way to get the testbed up and running is to run it on your local computer and have the needed key-value-store running as a docker container.

-* Follow the **installation and requirements section**.
-This makes sure you can build and execute the testbed.
+* Build the testbed according to the **Installation of the testbed** chapter above.
 * Use docker to start up a redis or a valkey storage on your computer.
 Make sure you expose the 6379 port on your localhost.
 Dockerhub has both distributions.
 * Set up the following environment variables: